Nissan cancels plans to make X-Trail SUV in the UK

-LONDON (AP) — Nissan has cancelled plans to make its X-Trail SUV in the UK — a sharp blow to Brexit supporters, who had fought to have the model built in northern England.
+LONDON (AP) — Nissan announced Sunday it has cancelled plans to make its X-Trail SUV in the UK — a sharp blow to British Prime Minister Theresa May, who fought to have the model built in northern England as she sought to shore up confidence in the British economy after it leaves the European Union.

-The move, first reported on Saturday by Sky News, was confirmed by the company in a letter to workers Sunday.
-The next generation X-Trail will instead be made in in Japan.
+Nissan said it will consolidate production of the next generation X-Trail at its plant in Kyushu, Japan, where the model is currently produced, allowing the company to reduce investment costs in the early stages of the project.

+That reverses a decision in late 2016 to build the SUV at Nissan’s Sunderland plant in northern England, which employs 7,000 workers.
+That plant will continue to make Nissan’s Juke and Qashqai models.
+The announcement Sunday made no mention of any layoffs relating to the X-Trail SUV decision.

 Most Read Business Stories